Home » What to Do the Day Before the MCAT: A Practical 24-Hour Guide

 Last Minute MCAT Test Day Tips

 First off, as tempting as it is to spend every last second cramming for an exam like this, it is incredibly beneficial to give your mind a break the day before.
 The day before the MCAT should be for decompressing and mentally preparing yourself for the coming day.
+If you are asking, whether you should study the day before the MCAT, this is a good point to shift from review to recovery and decide what time to stop studying before the MCAT.
+These MCAT day before tips focus on rest, routine, and staying mentally steady rather than adding more content.

-At noon (at the latest, but preferably starting the morning 24 hours before your test) close all your books and stop studying.
+At noon (at the latest but preferably starting the morning 24 hours before your test) close all your books and stop studying.
 It might seem counterintuitive at first, but you need to give your brain a break the day before the test.

 You’ll feel much more refreshed and relaxed, and this can also help with test anxiety.
 You will be able to focus much better on MCAT test day.
+This approach plays a key role in how to reduce anxiety before the MCAT and supports avoiding burnout before the MCAT.

 Spend the afternoon of the day before the MCAT releasing stress.
-You have done everything you can to prepare for the MCAT up to this point.
+You have done everything you can to prepare for the MCAT up to this point but following a simple day before the MCAT checklist can help you stay organized while still keeping the day low pressure.
 Try watching a movie, going for a walk, drawing, doing some light exercise, or spending time with friends and family who can keep you distracted.
-If you are worried about having trouble falling asleep the night before the MCAT, working out is a great way to release stress (nothing too intense) and will help your body feel tired enough to fall asleep.

 Making A Plan For MCAT Test Day